aidenkoog/awesome-programming-practice/README.md

+# Notice
+- As of October 18, 2023, this repository will no longer be maintained.
+- From now on, only repositories with the awesome prefix will be managed.

 ### Programming Practice

 - This is a repository where I upload exercise / sample / example codes I study and write every day.